1. How do I sign up for an in-person Tour or Virtual Tea Party?

 - Occasional "Land Clearing", "Pond Cleaning" or other "Work Party" days,

-usually once or twice a season, and often ending with pizza.
+usually once or twice a season, and often ending with pizza or take-out.

 - Spontaneous cookouts, movie or game nights, pond-play days, camp-outs,

 brunches, dinners, holiday and birthday celebrations, and off-site excursions.

 These are occasional and folks come at their leisure.

 10. Can I park my trailer/RV/bus/van and stay on your land?